semgrep/semgrep-docs/docs/semgrep-ci.md

 ---
 append_help_link: true
 meta_description: |-
-  Semgrep CI is a wrapper around Semgrep CLI that adds convenient features for use in CI environments, such as in GitHub Actions or GitLab CI/CD.
-Rapidly scan every commit and get started despite existing bugs with Semgrep CI.
+  Semgrep CI is a specialized Docker image for running Semgrep in CI environments.
+It can also be used stand-alone or connected with Semgrep App for centralized rule and findings management.
+Rapidly scan every commit and block new bugs with Semgrep CI.
 ---

 # Semgrep CI

 [Semgrep CI](https://github.com/returntocorp/semgrep-action) (aka Semgrep Action or `semgrep-agent`) is a specialized Docker image for running Semgrep in CI environments.
-It can be used stand-alone or connected with [Semgrep App](https://semgrep.dev/login) for centralized rule and findings management.
+It can also be used stand-alone or connected with [Semgrep App](https://semgrep.dev/login) for centralized rule and findings management.

 - **Scan every commit**.
-Semgrep CI rapidly scans modified files on pull and merge requests, with longer full project scans configurable on merges to specific branches.
-Quick scans protect developer productivity.
+Semgrep CI rapidly scans modified files on pull and merge requests, protecting developer productivity.
+Longer full project scans are configurable on merges to specific branches.
 - **Block new bugs**.
-You shouldn't have to fix existing bugs just to adopt a tool.
+You shouldn’t have to fix existing bugs just to adopt a tool.
 Semgrep CI reports newly introduced issues on pull and merge requests, scanning them at their base and HEAD commits to compare findings.
 Developers are signficantly more likely to fix the issues they introduced themselves on PRs and MRs.
 - **Get findings where you work**.
-Semgrep CI can connect to [Semgrep App](https://semgrep.dev/login) to surface findings in Slack, on PRs and MRs via inline comments, email, and other 3rd party services.
+Semgrep CI can connect to [Semgrep App](https://semgrep.dev/login) to present findings in Slack, on PRs and MRs via inline comments, email, and through 3rd party services.

 !!! note
     Semgrep CI runs fully in your build environment: code is never sent anywhere.